zhiwenh/delib/README.md

 You don't need to create a project to use Delib.
 More information is given in the usage section.

 ### Configuration
 A file called `delib.js` gets made when you create a project.
 It contains your project's configuration options.
 Use this to adjust your project file paths, connection options, and default command transaction options.
 Delib supports solc 0.4.1 - 0.8.6.
+If you wish to add an account with a private key or mnemonic you may do so in the config file as well.
+Just add your private key or mnemonic to the array and you can use the account to send transactions with the library and command tool.

 ```
 {